Moondog Coronation Ball: Concert

-Accounts in the contemporary Cleveland newspapers are at odds with lore that circulates today about the event, scheduled to begin at 10 p.m.
+Accounts in the contemporary Cleveland newspapers are at odds with lore that circulated later about the event, scheduled to begin at 10 p.m.
 “The frustrated gathered outside, unable to buy a ticket at $1.75, their number increasing until it amounted to about 6,000” as estimated by Cleveland Police captain William Zimmerman.
 “About 9:30 they stormed the Arena, knocking down four panel doors, brushing police away and storming inside.
 Some two hours and 30 policemen later, Captain Zimmerman called it a night….
 After ordering the ball ended, Capt.
 Zimmerman asked the crowd to leave.
 Police stood by as they slowly and reluctantly filed out.”
-This indicates that the event was not halted after Paul Williams’ opening song, and that Cleveland's police rather than fire department ended the Ball.
+This indicates that the event was not halted after Paul Williams’ opening song, and that Cleveland's police rather than the fire department ended the Ball.

 Journalist Valena Williams’ first-person report also confirms that the musical performances lasted for some time: “Paul Williams and his Hucklebuckers left the stage and Tiny Grimes and his Highlanders took over.
 I thought the acoustics were poor because I couldn’t hear the music.
 But then I realized that the din was drowning out the orchestra.
 I looked back at the dance floor and more than three-quarters of it was filled so tightly that you couldn’t see anything of the floor itself.”
 Williams described sharing her concerns about the boisterous crowd with promoter Lewis Platt, who “laughed”; she noted that “[W]hen the Arena bar was ordered shut down at 10:30 I knew the crowd was disturbing police authority, too.”

 The “Coronation Ball” aspect of the event referred to scheduled intermission festivities, as Williams explained: “When I got home I was not surprised to hear the live broadcast from the Arena cut off the air.
 I learned later the dance had at that time been stopped.
 The midnight coronation of the two most popular teenagers was never held.”

 Williams’ eyewitness writeup includes her colorful descriptions of the youthful crowd, “most of them teensters.”
 Though Alan Freed is rightfully heralded for bringing black rhythm-and-blues to an integrated audience on Cleveland's airwaves and elsewhere, the crowd at the Moondog Coronation Ball in Cleveland's Arena was notably different.
 Williams chronicled for posterity the racial makeup of the dance's attendees: “less than one per cent of them were white.”